Spatial Statistical Framework

 Regions included in the ASGS Indigenous Structure were released in Australian Statistical Geography Standard (ASGS): Volume 2 - Indigenous Structure, July 2011 (cat. no. 1270.0.55.002), in September 2011.

-The ASGS manual containing the digital boundaries, labels and codes for regions not defined by the ABS, such as postal areas, state suburbs and electoral divisions, was released in July 2011, see Australian Statistical Geography Standard (ASGS): Volume 3 - Non ABS Structures, July 2011 (cat. no. 1270.0.55.003).
+The ASGS manual containing the digital boundaries, labels and codes for regions not defined by the ABS, such as postal areas, state suburbs and electoral divisions, was first released in July 2011.
+The latest release is in Australian Statistical Geography Standard (ASGS): Volume 3 - Non ABS Structures (cat. no. 1270.0.55.003).

-Urban Centres and Localities, and Section of State regions were released in Australian Statistical Geography Standard (ASGS): Volume 4 - Significant Urban Areas, Urban Centres and Localities, Section of State, July 2011, in October 2012.
+Urban Centres and Localities, and Section of State regions were released in Australian Statistical Geography Standard (ASGS): Volume 4 - Significant Urban Areas, Urban Centres and Localities, Section of State, July 2011 (cat. no. 1270.0.55.004), in October 2012.

 ABS defined ASGS regions will not change until the next Census in 2016.
 Regions not defined by the ABS will be updated annually.

 Correspondence files are used to transform data from one geography to another.
 The ABS has made an extensive range of correspondence files available to assist with the implementation of the ASGS.
 Several correspondences, including LGA, were released in June and July 2012 in Australian Statistical Geography Standard (ASGS) Correspondences, July 2011 (cat. no. 1270.0.55.006).
-A LGA to Remoteness 2011 correspondence file is expected to be available early 2013.
+An LGA to Remoteness 2011 correspondence file became available in January 2013.

 You can find more information about the ASGS in the Statistical Geography section of the ABS website.
 If you have any questions regarding the ASGS please email firstname.lastname@example.org.